Ride the Oregon Timber Trail

-The route guide breaks down the Oregon Timber Trail into an overview, four tiers, and 10 segments.
+This route guide breaks down the Oregon Timber Trail into an overview, four tiers, and ten segments.
 These are based on natural landscape changes and resupply points.
 The route guide will serve as a long-form description of the route and what to expect in each area in terms of highlights, terrain, riding conditions, landscape, resupply, historical context, ecological sensitivities, seasonal closures, lodging and off-route opportunities.

-The GPS track is your primary tool for navigation.
+The GPS tracks are your primary tools for navigation.
 The majority of the route has no cellular service, and having a navigation system that works offline is mandatory.
 The alignment of the Oregon Timber Trail is fluid and may change slightly year-to-year as barriers, or better alignments arise.
 You’ll need to download the most current version from OregonTimberTrail.org.
 In order to use the GPS track you’ll need to upload it to a GPS device like a Garmin or a smartphone app.
 There’s typically a bit of a learning curve with this process and we suggest getting comfortable with the interfaces before venturing out on the Oregon Timber Trail.
-Since the Oregon Timber Trail is in its inaugural year, the GPS track is rough in some areas and may not be 100% accurate.
-Because of unknowns such as this, having paper maps or detailed topographical map files downloaded to your GPS device is essential.
+Having paper maps or detailed topographical map files downloaded to your GPS device as a backup is highly recommended.

-Waypoints or POIs serve as key indicators of resupply points, good campsites, potential water sources, lodging, bike shops and other route highlights.
+Waypoints or POIs serve as key indicators of trailheads, resupply points, good campsites, potential water sources, lodging, bike shops and other route highlights.
 These should be uploaded to your GPS device in addition to the track, and often include valuable notes about the resources and trail.
 They are included in each GPX file.

 There are many different types of GPS devices and mapping apps, all with varying features.
-Bikepacking.com and other websites detail how to use these tools not only to follow a route, but also to navigate in the backcountry and make complex, informed decisions.
-Make sure your device will stay charged, show you detailed topographic maps even while offline, and can display not only the route file, but also associated waypoints as well.
+Bikepacking.com and other websites detail how to use these tools to not only follow a route, but also to navigate in the backcountry and make complex, informed decisions.
+Make sure your device will stay charged, show you detailed topographic maps even while offline, and can display not only the route file, but also associated waypoints.
 Test your navigation system and ensure you are familiar with its limitations before embarking on the Oregon Timber Trail.

 Resupply & water

-Water sources on this route are limited, especially in the Fremont and Deschutes Tiers, and may dry up as summer progresses.
+Water sources on this route are limited, especially in the Fremont Tier, and may dry up as summer progresses.
 Waypoints for these potential water sources are provided with labels like “poor” (unreliable, likely silty) and “good” (more reliable, cleaner water).
 DO NOT plan that every source will have water, and carry more water than you expect to need and have alternate plan.
 Carry a backup means of chemical water treatment like Aqua Mira or iodine; or be prepared to treat your water by boiling.
 In areas where water is more prevalent (available roughly every 10 miles or more) water waypoints are not noted in the digital route files.

 Camping and Lodging

 Many official National Forest campgrounds exist on the route.
 These vary in size and amenities but most campgrounds that are marked as waypoints will have vault toilets, sites, tables, fire rings and tent pads.
-Fees will vary, carry cash.
+Fees will vary, carry cash in small bills.